gemma-facet/cloud-services/preprocessing/README.md

 }
 ```

+### Note

-> NOTE: Modality is returned when you fetch info for a dataset and it is determined by the service and saved to metadata during processing.
+- Modality is returned when you fetch info for a dataset and it is determined by the service and saved to metadata during processing.
 It is NOT set by the user.

-> Samples dict is structured according to the ChatML format and the specific type of the dataset (as well as modality).
+- Samples dict is structured according to the ChatML format and the specific type of the dataset (as well as modality).
 See the [Conversion Examples](#conversion-examples) section for details.

+- **IMPORTANT**: For vision datasets, we use the old format `{"type": "image", "image": "data:image/png;base64,..."}` in the sample response because this is easier for the frontend to parse.
+The conversion is handled by the backend.

 ### DELETE `/datasets/{processed_dataset_id}`